 Houghton’s calculations estimate that a full author-pays open access publishing model would save Denmark 70 million Euros, the Netherlands 133 million Euros, and the United Kingdom the equivalent of 480 million Euros per year.

-Moreover, a switch to a full self-archiving model running in parallel with traditional publishing would save the 30, 50 and 125 million Euros per year, respectively.
+Moreover, a switch to a full self-archiving model running in parallel with traditional publishing would save them 30, 50 and 125 million Euros per year, respectively.

 Houghton takes a broad “systems wide” economic view of the scholarly communication landscape, which includes funding, performing research, communicating and publishing the results.
-The model also includes larger benefits to research and development when literature is freely available.
+The model also includes larger benefits to R&D when literature is freely available.

 The costs (and estimates of savings) can be found in the Annex of the report.
 These costs are also built into a downloadable spreadsheet (see the online model).
 Change the model assumptions, and the graphs update automatically.